BirdWatch Ireland Projects

 Dalkey Island Terns

 The South Dublin Branch have been taking an active interest in the small colony of terns that breed on rocks off Dalkey Island since the summer of 1995.
 The original initiative came from BirdWatch Ireland HQ when it was hoped that Roseate Terns might be encouraged to breed among the Common and Arctic Terns that nest on the outcrop of rock known as the Maiden's Rock.
+Each Tuesday in July the branch conducts a tern watch from Coliemore Harbour.

 Countryside Bird Survey (CBS)